 Will it Adapt to Fit Your Dog’s Needs?

 Often mobility loss begins with weakness in a dog’s rear legs and as the condition progresses the dog’s mobility worsens over time.
-Slowly working up the spine and eventually to the front legs as well.
+In many cases, the weakness slowly works its way up the spine and eventually impacts the front leg strength as well.
 To ensure that your dog continues to get the support they need, choose a wheelchair that can adapt as your dog’s mobility and health needs change.

 4. Can My Dog Go to the Bathroom in a Wheelchair?